TDH-SSI-Hub/wiNBS/README.md

 ## Working in NBS (wiNBS)

-This package is facilitates the creation of RSelenium-based scripts to control web browsers.
+This package facilitates the creation of RSelenium-based scripts to control web browsers.
 It has a particular focus at this time on NBS, but could be extended to other surveillance systems.
 This package is built upon `RSelenium`.
 Refer to [the official